8 Ways to Prevent Identity TheftFederal Civilian Life

 5. Protect Your Social Security Number.

-Your SSN is the most important number you have – a gateway to all your personal information – and you must protect it accordingly.
+Your social security number is the most important number you have – a gateway to all your personal information – and you must protect it accordingly.
 Never carry your Social Security card with you.
 Only carry it when you know you will actually need it.
-If a thief knows your name, address and full Social Security number (sometimes even just the last four digits), they can easily assume your identity.
+If a thief knows your name, address, and full Social Security number (sometimes even just the last four digits), they can easily assume your identity.
 Only give your number to companies or groups that you know and trust –and only when it is absolutely required.
 When you get your Social Security Personal Earnings and Benefit Estimate Statement, make sure that all the information is correct.
 If someone has stolen your identity, it may be apparent on your statement.

 6. Check Your Credit Reports.

 One of the easiest ways to protect yourself from identity thieves is to check your credit reports.
 By law, you may receive a free credit report each year from the three major credit bureaus (Experian, Equifax, and TransUnion).
 Review them thoroughly.
 Make sure that the information listed is directly related to you and your financial activities.
 Make sure that it’s accurate and up-to-date.
 If you see something that you don’t recognize, contact the credit bureau and ask for an explanation.
 This is your opportunity to dispute inaccurate information.
 You don’t want to be denied credit because of fraudulent information or activity on your credit report.

 When you get your credit card or bank statements, open them right away.
 Review, in detail, each statement and make sure that there aren’t any unauthorized withdrawals or charges.
 Make sure that you recognize each and every withdrawal and charge.
 If you notice charges that don’t look familiar or your balance seems off, this may be an indication that someone